You are listening to the Sean Hannity Radio Show Podcast.

 It's actually very, very strange.

-And um people are trying to get um Israel perspective of reality to American um audience as well, and for you to take in calls from Israel.
+And people are trying to get Israel perspective of reality to American audience as well.

-Uh it was great.
+It was great.

 It was awesome.

-I mean, and and people were asking, you know, the day after and the week after, and I'm not even mentioning the award we got for that special.
+I mean, and people were asking, you know, the day after and the week after, and I'm not even mentioning the award we got for that special.

 What?

-Wait a minute, you get an award.
+You get an award.

 How come nobody told me I won the award?

-Because that's just like that in uh in Israel in the Oh so the the the guy that hosted the guy that hosted the show is meaningless.
+Oh, so the guy that hosted the guy that hosted the show was meaningless.

-Oh no, don't say that.
+Oh, no, don't say that.

-What was what was the award?
+What was the award?

-I didn't even nobody told me this.
+I didn't even, nobody told me this.

 Linda's like, I told you.

-Uh actually it was last year.
+Actually, it was last year.

-And how many stations do you compete against?
+How many stations do you compete against?

-About twenty.
+About 20.

 Okay.